About the Project

 Low Fidelity Prototype

-Check out the interactive Figma Low Fidelity Prototype
+Low Fidelity Mobile Prototype

 Usability Study